 Leicester is conveniently located in the centre of England and is within easy reach of several major airports.
 There are also direct trains from London St Pancras, meaning that you can travel from Brussels or Paris on the Eurostar with just one change of train.

 - Heathrow Airport is the largest UK airport serving over 180 destinations in over 90 countries.
-It is located 15 miles to the south of London and there is a direct bus service from Heathrow to Leicester.
+It is located 15 miles to the west of London and there is a direct bus service from Heathrow to Leicester.

 - Birmingham Airport is only one hour away from Leicester and serves over 180 destinations.
 Many flights from long haul destinations have a stopover in hubs such as Amsterdam, Paris or Dubai.
 There are convenient rail services from Birmingham International to Leicester.